Subject leader - Miss Clowes

 Below is the RoSIS PSHE Scheme of work overview

-The new Relationship and Sex Education guidance comes into force in September 2020.
+The new Relationship and Sex Education guidance came into force in September 2020.
 You cannot withdraw your child from Relationships Education because it is important that all children receive this content, covering topics such as friendships and how to stay safe.
+Below is a helpful guide for parents.

 Anti Bullying Week